Falling in Love with Montreal

-The first time I was in Montreal was seven years ago.
+The first time I went to Montreal was in 2013.
 I had been at a blogging conference in Toronto.
 I had driven there by myself from Calgary to nearby Richmond Hill.
 The trip took about a week.
 I spent time with family in Moose Jaw, Saskatchewan and Richmond Hill, Ontario.
 I also saw family friends in Tiverton, Ontario.
 When I got to Toronto I took a trip out to Niagara Falls.
 After the conference was over I took the train to Ottawa for a few days, and then to Montreal.

 Travel burnout is real.
 I was exhausted from the travel I was doing.
 The conference (while fun) was also tiring.
 I was also taking a university class online, so I was doing that at the same time as this trip.
 By the time I got to Montreal, I was done.
 Going to Montreal was a pretty impromptu decision for me.
 There was a train I could take to get there, it wasn’t expensive to go (to me at least), why not?

 I didn’t realize I had booked my train trip to Montreal at the same time as the Montreal Grand Prix.
-At the time of this trip (back in the olden days of 2013), I did not have a smartphone.
-I had an old iPod touch with wifi only capabilities and GPS that I took for the road trip part of my trip.
+At the time of this trip I did not have a smartphone.
+I had an old iPod touch with Wi-Fi only capabilities and GPS that I took for the road trip part of my trip.
 While in my hostel in Ottawa I tried to find a hostel (in my budget) in Montreal with some availability.
 Everything seemed to be sold out, but I finally found a room at a hostel in the Latin Quarter.
-I booked it and the train ticket and went on my way.
+I booked it and my train ticket and went on my way.

-So what tipped me from “yeah Montreal seems okay” to “holy hell I’m in love.”
+So what tipped me from yeah Montreal seems okay to holy hell Montreal is awesome?
 Was it the street art?
 The architecture?
 The pink balloons hanging about the street in the Gay Village?
 The food (poutine yes!)?
 The atmosphere?
 The nice weather?
 Was it the fact that Mac’s Convenience stores (RIP) in Quebec were called Couche-Tard, and that childish thing made me laugh when I saw it?
 Was it because some of my rudimentary school French was coming back, so I understood the cashier at the drug store was asking if I’d like a bag for my purchase?
 (And I got to say “non, merci” so nine years of French class paid off).

 Yes, to all of that, but also I saw people reading books, like everywhere.
 I even saw a lady reading a book while crossing the street (like Belle from Beauty and the Beast).
 And at some point, while wandering around the city, I said under my breath, “Holy shit, Montreal is awesome.”
 Dear readers, I was in love.

-It’s been seven years since that short trip to Montreal, and I’m about to go back for an even shorter trip, two nights, but I have no complaints because I won a trip there.
-And if you’re wondering how I won a trip to Montreal I’d like to point you to this post here.
+It’s been several years since that short trip to Montreal, and I’m about to go back for an even shorter trip, two nights, but I have no complaints because I won a trip to Montreal.
+And if you’re wondering how I won a trip to Montreal I’d like to point you to this post.
 I’m bringing my mom and we’ll be there for a couple of days during the Montreal International Jazz Festival (one of many festivals Montreal has in the summer).
 We’re even going to get to go on a hot air balloon ride over the city.
 She’s never been to Montreal or to Quebec.
 I won’t get to see everything while I’m there.
-I likely won’t see a 60-year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch everyone in a cafe sing and dance to a song.
+I likely won’t see a 60-year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch people in a café sing and dance to a song I don’t know.